The bible states Jesus hit the road with twelve disciples, but what if there was a thirteenth and he went by the name of Chester?

 Jesus didn’t much care for Chester.
 It got to a point where he had to take time in the day to be alone.
 He told his disciples he needed to pray and reflect, but what he really needed was a “Chester-free” hour just to get through the day.

 Still, it was not easy.

 When Jesus found a nice, secluded spot on a remote hill, it didn’t take more than five minutes for Chester to appear with a presentation on why they should invest in a company mule.
-When Jesus slipped away to practice walking on water, he kept getting hit in the ankles by the skipping stones Chester threw from shore.
+When Jesus slipped away to practice walking on water, he kept having to dodge the skipping stones Chester threw from shore.
 Even in the middle of night when Jesus tried to lull himself to sleep by counting sheep, it was only a matter of time before Chester appeared to chase them away.

 Although Jesus went from town to town preaching love and forgiveness, there were times where he would lay under a starless sky with no other vision than an unfortunate accident involving Chester.

 “It could happen,” He thought.
 “Chester could twist an ankle or break his clavicle.
 He’s not the most coordinated person in the world.
-I doubt anybody would miss him.
-There definitely would be more food for the rest of us.
+The break would give him a chance to go home and rest his feet.
+There definitely would be more food for the rest of us.”

 With the lack of sleep, Jesus felt himself slipping into an edgy state and it worried him.
-What he did and who he was all about was setting a good example.
-As a prophet of good news, he could ill afford getting into a theological argument with one of his disciples.
-So, Jesus went proactive and confided in his most trusted disciple.
+As a prophet of good news, he could ill afford getting into a heated argument with one of his disciples.
+So he went proactive and confided in his most trusted disciple.

 JESUS: Peter, can you do me a favor?

 JESUS: When I’m preaching today, doing my thing, can you keep Chester far away from me?